 Volcanic eruptions can also be a risk in New Zealand.
 Major volcanos include Mount Ruapehu, Mount Tongariro and Whakaari (White Island), which erupted in December 2019.³

 In addition to geological activity, you may also experience severe weather like snow, heavy rainfalls, fog and high winds at certain times throughout the year.

 If you do run into issues abroad because of the weather or natural disasters, your policy may pay for medical expenses and lost luggage.
 It’s not something you can plan for, but hopefully, this will give you a little peace of mind.

 Check the Smartraveller.gov.au website before you leave to make sure there aren’t any current travel warnings for the region you plan on travelling to.

 What should my travel insurance policy for New Zealand include?

-Hopefully, you’re now aware of the importance of travel insurance, which, as we talked about earlier, can help you out of some sticky situations you may find yourself in while travelling.
+Hopefully, you’re now aware of the importance of travel insurance, which – as we talked about earlier – can help you out of some sticky situations you may find yourself in when travelling.
 Allow us to impart a couple more bits of information about travel insurance for New Zealand.

 If you’re planning to participate in an extreme or winter sport, you should check if your insurance covers that sport.
 Simply contact your insurer to discuss this with them.